The

 Patrol Boats (PBRs)

-◊ River Patrol Force (
+◊ River Patrol Force (PBR)

 · River Division 51 Can Tho / Binh Thuy